 - Demonstrate the use of the nursing process to assess, make diagnoses, plan, implement and evaluate all care in a holistic manner

-Assessment of Nursing Practice
+Recognition of Nursing Practice

-Registered nurses who are considering engaging in self-employed practice must ensure that the services they plan to provide fall within the scope of registered nursing practice.
+If you are considering self-employed practice, make sure the services you plan to provide fall within the scope of registered nursing practice.
 If your practice is not direct care (such as consulting work) think about who your clients are and how you bring a nursing lens to your practice.

 College of Registered Nurses of Manitoba

 - Self-Employed Practice Handbook